mat-sz/react-var-ui/README.md

 </a>
 </p>

-React component library for variable setting and preview, inspired by iOS settings, [react-dat-gui](https://github.com/claus/react-dat-gui) and [dat.gui](https://github.com/dataarts/dat.gui).
+**react-var-ui** is a simple React component library for variable setting and preview, inspired by iOS settings, [react-dat-gui](https://github.com/claus/react-dat-gui) and [dat.gui](https://github.com/dataarts/dat.gui).

 While some code from react-dat-gui was used, this library functions in a completely different way.
 The codebase uses modern React code practices such as hooks and functional components.
 Instead of iterating over the children array, react-var-ui uses a Context.
 Creation of custom components is also easier.